AICC/CMI-5_Spec_Current/cmi5_spec.md

 AUs MUST use the below verbs that are indicated as mandatory in other sections of this specification.

+AUs MUST NOT issue cmi5 defined statements using LMS specific verbs (Launched, Waived, Abandoned, Satisfied) defined in this section.

 For all requirements listed below including language involving order, the order is determined by the value of the timestamp property.

 AU Verb Ordering Rules within an AU session are as follows: